kumaradityag/fp-control-blog/docs/index.md

 > $$

-Since the line-circle intersection method works for two points only and the trajectory is an array of points, we need to iteratively compute the potential intersections points for contiguous segments as follows
+Since the line-circle intersection method works for two points only and the trajectory is an array of points, given two consecutive trajectory points P1(x1, y2) and P2(x2, y2), the goal point P(x, y) can be found as
+follows:

 - $x=\frac{D dy \pm sgn(dy) dx \sqrt{\Delta}}{L_d^2}$
 - $y=\frac{-D dx \pm \| dy \| \sqrt{\Delta}}{L_d^2}$